Iswenzz/AION-Encdec/README.md

 ![](https://i.imgur.com/0kAlsBZ.png)

-This program serves as both a Graphical User Interface and Command Line Interface for roxan & M. Soltys' command line applications.
-Some features this application provides include decoding `.XML`, `.HTML`. as well as un-packing and re-packing `.PAK` files.
-Usage information and miscellaneous details can be found at the bottom of this document.
+A dual-interface tool with both graphical and command-line interfaces for working with AION game files.
+Built on top of roxan & M. Soltys' command line applications, this program allows you to extract, modify, and repack game assets including `.PAK` archives, `.XML`, and `.HTML` files.

 ## Features
+* Un-pack and re-pack `.PAK` files.
 * Decode `.XML`, `.HTML`.
-* Un-pack and re-pack `.PAK` files.
 * Graphical User Interface
 * Command Line Interface